pubgeo/IARPA-SMART/README.md

 - The general clearing of land or destruction of a building/structure without the explicit or immediate purpose of continued construction (e.g. the destruction of a stadium or factory on land that is then abandoned)
 - The creation of water retention ponds, unless directly associated with the construction of a 'Positive' example
 - Solar panel "fields"
+- Resurfacing of existing building roofs or parking lots, where no new construction is occurring

 | ![Image 1](resources/neg_activity_light_res.png) | ![Image 2](resources/neg_activity_infra.png) | ![Image 3](resources/neg_activity_inf_roads.png) |
 |:----------------------:|:----------------------:|:----------------------:|